 93-107 Shaftesbury Avenue,

-Classic Cinemas chain took over the lease in 1982 but failed to make a go of the newly renamed Classic and it became the Premiere with an art-house policy.
-This was also short lived and eventually it was operated by Curzon who again renamed it and made a big success of the cinema.
+Classic Cinemas chain took over the lease and after some improvements and the installation of Dolby stereo it reopened as the Classic Cinema on 19th August 1982 with “The Last American Virgin”.
+Classic/Cannon could not make the cinema pay, and it became the Premiere Cinema with an art-house policy in 1984, but this was short lived and it was closed for refurbishment on 29th November 1984.
+It was operated by Curzon who again renamed it Curzon West End when it re-opened on 8th March 1985.
+They made a big success of the cinema.

 Eventually in 1998 it was deemed too large and closed on 11th June 1998 with “Live Flesh”.
 It was sub-divided into a three screen complex.
 This was expensively done, to the plans of architectural firm Panter Hudspith Architects and the resulting cinemas - screen 1 with 249 seats uses the original proscenium, with screen 2 (120 seats) and screen 3 (133 seats) side-by side in the rear of the former auditorium.
 It re-opened as the Curzon Soho on 16th October 1998.
 It remains a popular West End cinema and continues to present a wide choice of Independent films.
 The street entrance now also serves as a café, while the main foyer downstairs also serves as a licence bar.

 In December 2014 it was announced that the building was under threat to be demolished for a new entrance for the planned Cross Rail 2 scheme and a campaign to save it was backed by actors Stephen Fry & Benedict Cumberbatch.

 Just login to your account and subscribe to this theater.